Embird Embroidery Software

 View file referenced by shortcut

-12 - If you click "Editor" menu while the shortcut is selected in "Files:" box at the right panel, the design which is referenced by shortcut will be open in Editor (Picture No. 8).
-If you modify this design, all shortcuts will show the new design.
-(Because shortcut files do contain only the location of the design, and no stitches.
-This means that changes in the design will be automatically reflected in all shortcuts in all categories which are referencing that design.)
+12 - If you click the "Editor" menu while the shortcut is selected in the "Files:" box on the right panel, the design referenced by the shortcut will be opened in the Editor (Picture No. 8).
+If you modify this design, all shortcuts will show the updated design.
+(Because shortcut files contain only the location of the design and no stitches, changes to the design will be automatically reflected in all shortcuts in all categories that reference that design.)

 8. Open the design in Editor